payu-india/CMS-Chatbot/reference/Subscription/manage-recurring-payment-for-cards/modify-the-recurring-payments-for-a-card.md

     <tr>
       <td>
-        billingRule\
+        billingRule
         **optional**
       </td>

       <td>
         For UPI, this field is used to decide the limitation on the amount of recurring debit against the mandate amount which is set during registration transaction of UPI.

-        * \*Note\*\*: This field is applicable only for UPI.\
+        **Note**: This field is applicable only for UPI.
         The possible values are:

         * **MAX** = This is the maximum amount that a merchant can debit, that is, merchant can debit lesser or equal to this amount for a recurring transaction.
         * **EXACT**= This the exact amount that a merchant can debit in recurring debits.

-        Note: If no value is passed, ‘MAX’ is considered by default.
+        Note: If no value is passed, 'MAX' is considered by default.
       </td>

       <td>